A memorable roadtrip around Tasmania with the Porsche Travel Experience

 Elephant Pass: one of the most challenging stretches of road on the Targa Tasmania rally

-A place of rare flora and unique faunaThrough ancient rain forests with tall eucalyptus trees and exotic ferns – the type of vegetation you encounter changes rapidly here on Tasmania – we set off to discover a rare species.
+A Tasmanian tour through a UNESCO World Heritage SiteThrough ancient rain forests with tall eucalyptus trees and exotic ferns – the type of vegetation you encounter changes rapidly here on Tasmania – we set off to discover a rare species.
 The Tasmanian Devil is black and similar to a marten.
 Its name comes from its ears, which become red when it’s angry.
 Don’t let its cute looks fool you – its biting power is comparable with a Bengal tiger.
 Like the tiger, this black marsupial predator is also threatened by extinction and hides itself until dusk in the trees of this unspoiled UNESCO World Heritage Site.
 We were lucky enough to catch sight of one.
 A fitting end to this very special experience on the other side of the world.

 The spectacular view of Coles Bay from the Saffire Freycinet Hotel